 Conception is more difficult for hypothyroid women due to associated ovarian dysfunction (remember the spiderweb analogy).
 Both hypo- and hyperthyroidism disrupt reproductive hormone balance and women with thyroid disorders often have menstrual cycle abnormalities such as flooding, scanty periods or irregular cycles.
-While the precise mechanisms of hormonal disruption have yet to be defined, research in The Journal of Obstetrics and Gynecology of India shows hypothyroidism has been associated with reduced FSH and LH levels (2) which are needed for egg follicle maturation and ovarian production of estrogen and progesterone.
+While the precise mechanisms of hormonal disruption have yet to be defined, research in The Journal of Obstetrics and Gynecology of India shows hypothyroidism has been associated with reduced FSH and LH levels which are needed for egg follicle maturation and ovarian production of estrogen and progesterone.
 Hypothyroidism has also been linked with the development of ovarian cysts, and such cysts may regress upon thyroid treatment (Journal of Pediatric Endocrinology and Metabolism, 2011).

-It is not uncommon for thyroid disorders to develop during pregnancy, with incidence ranging from 10-15%.
+It is not uncommon for thyroid disorders to develop during pregnancy, with an incidence ranging from 10-15%.
 Thyroid hormone is important for both placental and fetal development.
 Pregnancy can be seen as a “stress test” for the thyroid in that the mother’s thyroid hormone production needs to increase by 20-50% to accommodate the increased metabolic needs of mother and developing fetus.
-If a woman is unable to produce enough thyroid hormone due to overt (“full blown”) hypothyroidism, or even to subclinical hypothyroidism that becomes a problem under the increased demands of pregnancy, the risk of miscarriage, preterm birth, low birth weight, and postnatal developmental issues is higher according to research in The Journal of Women’s Health and Pakistan Journal of Biological Sciences.
+If a woman is unable to produce enough thyroid hormone due to overt (“full blown”) hypothyroidism, or even to subclinical hypothyroidism then that becomes a problem under the increased demands of pregnancy, the risk of miscarriage, preterm birth, low birth weight, and postnatal developmental issues is higher according to research in The Journal of Women’s Health and Pakistan Journal of Biological Sciences.

 The most common cause of hypothyroidism in reproductive aged women is Hashimoto’s Disease, an autoimmune condition.
-The presence of thyroid autoantibodies are used to diagnose autoimmune thyroid reactions.
-British researcher’s, May 2011 meta-analysis proves that when these thyroid autoantibodies are present, the rates of miscarriage, preterm birth and neurodevelopmental issues are higher, even when thyroid function appears normal by other tests (6, 7).
-Thus, the American Thyroid Association recommends screening every 4-6 weeks for women with thyroid autoantibodies, even in the absence of disease, due to increase risk for developing hypothyroidism during pregnancy (4).
+The presence of thyroid autoantibodies is used to diagnose autoimmune thyroid reactions.
+British researcher’s, May 2011 meta-analysis proves that when these thyroid autoantibodies are present, the rates of miscarriage, preterm birth and neurodevelopmental issues are higher, even when thyroid function appears normal by other tests (British Medical Journal).
+Thus, the American Thyroid Association recommends screening every 4-6 weeks for women with thyroid autoantibodies, even in the absence of disease, due to the increased risk for developing hypothyroidism during pregnancy.

 Healthy Adrenals are Important for Healthy Thyroid

 It’s important to realize that not all thyroid issues originate with the thyroid.
 Adrenal dysfunction will influence thyroid function (that spiderweb again…).
 Thus, treating the thyroid without providing adrenal support may not be productive.
 The adrenal glands sit on top of the kidneys and mediate the body’s multiple responses to all forms of stress.
 To do this, adrenals secrete hormones such as cortisol, adrenaline and noradrenaline that act on multiple body systems including nervous, muscular, immune, and cardiovascular.
 The link between adrenal and thyroid function was recognized decades ago based in part on the coexistence of adrenal diseases with thyroid disorders (King’s College Hospital Medical School, London).

 If adrenal stress continues long term, adrenal fatigue will eventually develop such that the adrenals no longer make sufficient levels of cortisol and other hormones to meet the body’s needs.
-Adrenal insufficiency has been linked to subclinical hypothyroidism according to research out of the University of Alabama School of Medicine, and also to increased incidence of autoimmune thyroid reactions like Hashimoto’s (10).
+Adrenal insufficiency has been linked to subclinical hypothyroidism according to research out of the University of Alabama School of Medicine, and also to increased incidence of autoimmune thyroid reactions like Hashimoto’s (Hormone and Metabolic Research).

 Getting Your Thyroid in Shape for Conception and Pregnancy